tiktok

 Understanding Rabies in Raccoons

+How to tell if a raccoon has rabies?
 Rabies, a sinister viral infection, affects the nervous system of mammals, including raccoons.
-It spreads primarily through the saliva of the infected animal or animals, commonly transmitted through bites or scratches.
+It spreads primarily through the infected animal's or animals' saliva, commonly transmitted through bites or scratches.
 Raccoons can unwittingly become carriers of this virus, posing risks to other animals and humans alike.
 Getting rabies from raccoons is a risk that should be taken seriously.

 Raccoons: Unwilling Reservoirs of Rabies Virus